 State of Minnesota Department of Public Safety.
 This Minnesota Driver's Manual is printed by permission of the Minnesota Department of Public Safety.

 This information can be made available in alternative formats to individuals with disabilities.
 For assistance, call: 651-297-3298 or (TTY) 651-282-6555

-This paper contains a minimum of 30 percent post-consumer fiber.
-Roundabout road illustrations provided by Local Road Research Board.
+Roundabout road illustrations provided by Local Road Research Board